ChenyangSi/chenyangsi.github.io/_pages/about.md

 # News
-   * One paper is accepted by Pattern Recognition.
+   * One paper is accepted by Pattern Recognition Journal.

    * One paper is accepted by AAAI 2020.